 By arranging the pecans at the bottom of the dish, pouring the custard-soaked bread and apple filling on top, and then turning the whole thing upside down once it comes out of the oven, you’re able to serve this baked French toast in eye-appealing slices that will make any breakfast or brunch feel a bit more special.
 However, if you don’t want to fuss with thoughtfully arranging the pecans and flipping the whole concoction over, you can always go with a more traditional baked French toast treatment…just serve as is!
 It’s still rustically beautiful, and when you scoop out servings, you’ll find a fun pecan praline surprise down at the bottom.

 The holiday season is right around the corner, and it’s never too early to start thinking about ways to make holiday mornings special or serve overnight house guests with maximum pizazz yet minimal effort.
-One of my favorite aspects of this recipe is that it can be assembled the evening before, popped in the fridge overnight, and then baked off in the morning.
+One of my favorite aspects of this particular praline French toast is that it can be assembled the evening before, popped in the fridge overnight, and then baked off in the morning.
 This means that, not only do you end up with a breakfast that wows, but you also don’t have to wake up at the crack of dawn to accomplish it.
 Who’s going to argue with that?

 Adapted from Perfect Party Food. (*affiliate link)